About Me (and this site)

 Subscribing

 Everything on the site is free, and will stay free.
-If you put your email in the box below, new posts will land in your inbox the morning they go up, and nothing else will.
-No marketing sequences, no "have you seen this" follow-ups, no algorithm deciding which ones you get to see.
-If you decide it is not for you, the unsubscribe link is one click and I will never hear about it.
+Put your email in the box and new posts show up in your inbox the morning they go up, and nothing else will, no drip campaigns, no "in case you missed it" follow-ups, no algorithm deciding which of my pieces you deserve to see based on how many times you clicked last month.
+If you decide it's not for you, the unsubscribe link is one click and I will never know about it.

 Getting in touch

-I read everything and try to respond to everything. dan@readuncut.com
+I read everything that comes in and I respond to most of it. james@readuncut.com